 By developing a well thought out and informed strategy and resolutely following it through, businesses can avoid falling into the trap of taking knee jerk reactions to change, or being distracted by the latest ‘buzzwords’ in their market.
 That is not to say that organisations should ignore innovations or new technologies that are on the horizon, in fact the very opposite is true.
 Smart businesses will constantly investigate and evaluate new technology, they just won’t get distracted by it and will only invest in new tech when they have a clear idea of the specific challenge they want it to solve and what they plan to achieve with it.

 A.I is a great example of this.
 The problems it can solve or challenges it can address are practically endless, but that doesn’t mean organisations should automatically invest in A.I.
 It can also act as a huge distraction and offer many ‘black holes’ for organisations to fall down.
 Businesses should always, always start with the challenge they want technology to solve for them and work back from there.
-In addition, if A.I. is not applied appropriately or fed with accurate data, then there is areal danger of it becoming ‘ignorant intelligence’ instead!
+In addition, if A.I. is not applied appropriately or fed with accurate data, then there is a real danger of it becoming ‘Artificial Ignorance’ instead!

 Download and read the full ‘Disruption report’ here.